16 Best Tools for Writers to Build a Profitable Writing Business in 2026

 - Integrations with Scrivener, Google Docs, Word, and Chrome

 Best for: Book authors, long-form content writers, and writers who want to systematically improve their prose style.
-Less essential for short-form copywriters or social media writers who work in sub-500-word formats.
+Less essential for short-form copywriters or social media writers.

 8. Notion: The Editorial Content Calendar and Knowledge Base